Khao Lak Travel Advice

 What are the Khao Lak beaches like?

 The Khao Lak beach stretches over 20 miles from the base of Lak mountain in the south to Baan Nam Khem in the north.
 Although there are some areas in the town where erosion and hotel sea walls make it tricky to walk at high tide, mostly the Khao Lak beach is untouched and natural.
-The “Coconut Beach” and “White Sands Beach” are especially beautiful areas just north of the main town.
+The “Coconut Beach”, “White Sands Beach” and Bangsak Beach are especially beautiful areas just north of the main town.

 Unlike in some other areas of Thailand, the Khao Lak beach is not covered in over-priced beach chairs and hawkers.

 It is perfectly safe to swim on the beaches in Khao Lak, however it is always best to swim where you can be seen.
-At certain times of the year there can be dangerous rip currents in a few select areas at certain tides.
-Most beachfront hotels have a lifeguard on duty.
+At certain times of the year there can be dangerous rip currents in a few select areas at certain tides. esspecially as the tide is going down.
+Most large beachfront hotels have a lifeguard on duty, but you should always use caution anyway.

 Is Khao Lak good for families?